 But if you can lay low, be lucky to draw cards that suit you, and put another faction in the spotlight in the early stages, you might just pull your amazing combo decree off.

 Woodland Alliance – Partisans

 If the first two factions are in line with what you’d normally expect from a wargame, the Woodland Alliance is the first one to break the norm.
 They are the underground resistance, the guerilla faction made of original woodland inhabitants: rabbits, foxes, and mice.

 The Alliance doesn’t start with any presence on the map.
-Instead, you get a supporters deck, that you use to spread the sympathy onto clearings.
+Instead, you get a supporters deck, which you use to spread sympathy onto clearings.
 You get points each time you place a sympathy token and this is your main income source of points.